 In some accidents, one driver is clearly at fault.
-In other cases, more than one driver shares the responsibility.
+In other cases, multiple drivers share responsibility.
 CC Art.
-2323 establishes the state’s contributory negligence law, which reduces each driver’s damages in proportion to their contribution to the collision.
+2323 establishes Louisiana’s contributory negligence law, which reduces each driver’s damages in proportion to their contribution to the collision.
 For example, a driver who is 25% negligent can only recover 75% of their damages.

-If you believe that you are being unfairly blamed for your part in an accident, an Alexandria broken bones lawyer may be able to help.
-They can investigate the accident and dispute claims that your negligent driving contributed to it.
+If you believe you are being unfairly blamed for your part in an accident, an Alexandria broken bones lawyer may be able to help.
+They can investigate the accident and dispute claims that you contributed to it.

 Navigating the legal system alone can feel stressful and overwhelming.
-For legal support, reach out to the team at Laborde Earles Injury Lawyers by calling (318) 777-7777 today.
+Our team at Laborde Earles Injury Lawyers can give you legal support during this difficult time.

 Common Broken Bones Suffered in Car Accidents

 A minor car accident can leave the drivers and passengers shaken up but with minor property damage and no physical injuries.
-Major accidents, on the other hand, can result in broken bones.
+Major accidents, on the other hand, can result in injuries like broken bones.

-Here are some of the most common broken bones caused by car accidents:
+Here are some of the bones commonly broken in car accidents:

-- Facial bones: When the face strikes the dashboard or other surfaces in the vehicle, facial bones such as the nose might break.
+- Facial bones: When the face strikes the dashboard or another surface in the vehicle, facial bones such as the nose might break.
 Mayo Clinic states that most broken noses can be treated by setting the bone, but some breaks require surgery.
-Some injuries, such as a deviated septum, a cartilage fracture, or a septal hematoma – in which pooling blood blocks the nostrils – must be treated with surgery.
+Some injuries, such as a deviated septum, a cartilage fracture, or a septal hematoma (in which pooling blood blocks the nostrils) must be treated with surgery.

-- Cranial bones: According to Johns Hopkins Medicine, car accidents are one of the most common causes of broken cranial (skull) bones.
-Patients with broken skull bones should be kept in the hospital for observation.
-Broken cranial bones can lead to other conditions such as blood clots near the brain – including epidural, subdural, or intracerebral hematomas – concussions, or traumatic brain injuries (TBIs).
+- Cranial bones: According to Johns Hopkins Medicine, car accidents may cause broken cranial (skull) bones.
+Most patients with broken skull bones should be hospitalized for observation.
+Broken cranial bones can lead to other conditions such as blood clots near the brain (including epidural, subdural, or intracerebral hematomas), or traumatic brain injuries (TBIs).

 CC Art.
-3492 limits the amount of time you have to file a lawsuit for personal injury caused by a car accident.
-You have one year from the date of the accident to seek damages from the other driver.
+3492 limits the amount of time you have to file a lawsuit for personal injury.
+You have only one year from the accident date to seek damages from the other driver.
 After a year has passed, you could forfeit your right to any financial compensation.

-To learn more about how Laborde Earles Injury Lawyers can help you seek financial compensation for your broken bones, call our office today at (318) 777-7777.
+When you call us, we’ll tell you more about our law firm and give you a completely free consultation with no obligation.
+We’ll also advise you about the course we recommend.
+To learn more about how Laborde Earles Injury Lawyers can help you seek financial compensation for your broken bones, contact our office today.
 The sooner you call, the sooner we can start working on your case.